It takes 10 years to grow a tree, 2 years to create Agarwood, 168 hours to "cook" this Warming Sun Agarwood Oil.

 Take a small dab from a bottle on your wrist or a cotton pad.

-The magic happens at the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
+The magic happens the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
 A sensational pleasant feeling washes through your nose.
 The accord includes warm woody, a hint of spice and herbaceous, subtle floral.
 After several hours, it dries down to balsamic vanillic ouddy.

 You may hear people talk about Agarwood or Oud all the time.
 Isn't it time to try it now?